GabrielMLopes/monte_carlo_frozen_backlog/README.md

    tp_distribution      - Vector with the Throughput values for the project by time-box runs                 - Quantity of times that each iteration will run for
    ```
-   The script will return the deliry chance percentage by timebox
+   The script will return the delivery probability by timebox